scaleway/terraform-provider-scaleway/website/docs/r/security_group.html.markdown

 * `name` - (Required) name of security group
 * `description` - (Required) description of security group
 * `enable_default_security` - (Optional) default: true.
 Add default security group rules
+* `stateful` - (Optional) default: false.
+Mark the security group as stateful.
+Note that stateful security groups can not be associated with bare metal servers
+* `inbound_default_policy` - (Optional) default policy for inbound traffic.
+Can be one of accept or drop
+* `outbound_default_policy` - (Optional) default policy for outbound traffic.
+Can be one of accept or drop

 Field `name`, `description` are editable.